Mrs Rumandeep Tiwana BSc, MSc

 Biography

-In a more recent endeavour, I contributed to the adaptation and development of a novel educational intervention targeting South Asians.
-The aim was to enhance their understanding of cardiovascular disease (CVD) and its connection to Rheumatoid Arthritis (conducted at the University of Birmingham).
-This project, funded by Pfizer Global in collaboration with the National Rheumatoid Arthritis Society (NRAS), aimed to bridge knowledge gaps and promote health awareness.
+More recently, Rumandeep has contributed to the adaptation and development of an educational intervention for South Asian communities aimed at improving understanding of cardiovascular disease (CVD) and its connection to Rheumatoid Arthritis.
+This project, conducted at the University of Birmingham and funded by Pfizer Global in collaboration with the National Rheumatoid Arthritis Society (NRAS), sought to bridge knowledge gaps and promote health awareness.
+The intervention is hosted on NRAS’s ‘Apni Jung’ section, making it widely accessible to the South Asian community.

 Publications